cover-me/repository/qt/qtlab scan scripts/readme.md

 ```

-# Special scans?
+# Special scans

-A linear scan is a scan whose set values change linearly.
+A linear scan is a scan whose set value changes linearly.
 Sometimes one needs to perform a non-linear scan, for example, a vector combination of magnetic fields Bx and By with fixed Btot = sqrt(Bx^2+By^2).
-This can be done by writing a driver for vector magnets, or more simply, redefine the set function for e.scan() in the scan script (see the file "example_scan_210729.py").
-For example,
+Sometimes one needs to sweep a channel which is not defined in Qscan.py.
+We can of cause write a driver for vector magnets, or more simply, redefine the set function for e.scan() in the scan script (see the file "example_scan_210729.py").

 ```python
 B_TOT = 1